-Looking for Quality Islamic Entertainment for Kids?
+Looking for Quality Islamic Entertainment for Kids While School's Out?
 Check Out Canada's Muslim Kids TVWritten by Chelby Daigle

 Five years ago, Muslim Link the creators of Muslim Kids TV about what was then a newly launched video platform for Muslim children.